Blind (Pop) Rivets

 Bayou City Bolt carries pop rivets in a variety of head styles.
 We stock steel, aluminum and stainless steel rivets.

-Solid rivets are used in applications where reliability and safety count
+Bayou City Bolt offers a variety of round and flat head solid rivets.
+Solid rivets are used in applications where reliability and safety count.

 Solid rivets consist simply of a shaft and head that are deformed with a hammer or rivet gun.
 The setting of these fasteners requires access to both sides of a structure.
-Solid rivets are set using hydraulic or pneumatic squeezing tools or even a handheld hammer.
+Flat head and round solid rivets are set using hydraulic or pneumatic squeezing tools or even a handheld hammer.

 Although high-strength bolts have largely replaced structural steel rivets in building and bridge construction, solid rivets are still used within the structural parts of aircraft and for semi-truck trailers.